ckilpatrick23/udacity_sql_ck/README.md

 ## Getting Started

-This repository includes a .sql file with 4 different queries performed on the sample data.
+This repository includes a .txt file with 4 different queries performed on the sample data.
 To run these queries with a SQL application:
-1. The chinook.db database is available for download in this repo
+1. The chinook.db database is compressed into a zip file available for download in this repo
 2. The ck_queries.txt files include 4 different blocks.
 You can select the code from the in between the `\*QUERY*\` title and the `\*END*\` comment to generate the tables

 ### Queries